Connect with us

 7. Strategically Place Everyday Items

 The goal of staging isn’t to make the home look like it isn’t lived in.
-The goal of staging is to inspire the buyer to see themselves living in your home and feeling comfortable.
+Staging aims to inspire the buyer to see themselves living in your home and feeling comfortable.

-Make buyers feel more comfortable by strategically placing everyday items in specific places.
-For example, place a newspaper and a cup on your kitchen table.
+Strategically place everyday items in specific places to make buyers feel more comfortable.
+For example, put a newspaper and a cup on your kitchen table.
 You can also place a book near a chair in your sunroom.

-This will draw buyers in and gets them excited about starting the next chapter of their lives.
+This draws buyers in and excites them about starting the next chapter of their lives.

 8. Spruce Up the Exterior